International Day of Women and Girls in Science: Annual commemorations and official themes

-The acclaim garnered by the Royal Academy of Science International Trust (RASIT) endeavors is underscored by the historical achievement of February 11 being the ONLY INTERNATIONAL DAY on the UN calendar addressed by Heads of State and Governments, the highest number of co-organizers and co-sponsors Member States, UN Departments and Entities, and IGOs, and more significantly with outcome documents and declarations endorsed by UN member States and Inter-Governmental Organizations.
+Events held in connection with International Day of Women and Girls in Science have involved participation from Member States, UN Departments and Entities, and IGOs, and have produced outcome documents and declarations endorsed by participating bodies.
 Furthermore, the February 11 annual Assembly is the first to be moderated by Girls in Science and includes the voices of the blind and deaf women in science.